angelcarballo/dotfiles/README.md

 Dotfiles
 ========

 My collection of dotfiles.
-If you want to reuse any of this, clone the repository and review the code, there's probably a lot of stuff you should remove.
+If you want to reuse any of this, clone the repository and review the code, it's probably better to pick an choose what you need.

 Key Features
 ------------